Court of Appeal of Tanzania

 21 December 2007

-A preliminary objection must be a pure legal point; respondent's factual objections were not preliminary and were dismissed.
+A preliminary objection must be a pure point of law; objections requiring proof of facts are dismissed.

 19 December 2007